 Have you ever called yourself an idiot?
 After accidentally dinging the shiny new car next to you, what comes out of your mouth?
 When you drop your mug and coffee spills everywhere, what do you say?
-Are you repeating what your dad or an old coach or your ex-wife called you?
+Are you repeating what your dad or an old teacher or your ex called you?
 Maybe it didn’t stick back then, but now you find you’ve subconsciously bought into the lie that you’re messed up and don’t have what it takes.

 We’ve all done idiotic things.
 But that’s not who you are.
 Not now.
 Never again.